staticbg/Notification_System/README.md

 It is designed to be easily extensible in the future.
 To add a new channel, the Channel interface needs to be implemented.

-TODO:
-1. How it might work in PROD
-2. Explain horizontal scalability
-3. REST API for creating notifications and checking status
-   * describe the endpoints
-4. Explain Message and Notification data redundancy in DB
+<h2>Running the Notification Sending System in Production</h2>
+The system is designed to run in kubernetes.
+Depending on the load, it can be scaled horizontally by increasing the amount of pods.

+The actual sending of notifications will be triggered by a simple bash script which calls the trigger notification sending REST API endpoint of the Notification Sending System.
+This script will be scheduled as kubernetes cronjob so that it runs as one instance and avoids message duplication.

+It is possible in edge case scenario to have duplicate messages.
+This could happen if a pod is processing notifications very slowly and does not manage to finish the processing until the next run of the cronjob.
+In this case, the pod can eventually send the notification successfully but the cronjob would have already sent a processing message to the Kafka topic and another pod will process it again.
+There are multiple possibilities to handle this scenario.
+One is to retry each notification message with a 10 minute delay.
+In this case it is still possible to have duplication but the likelihood of this happening is significantly lower.
+Another option is to implement a shared cache between the pods where message ids of messages in process are stored.
+When a pod starts processing a message, it will first check if this message id is in the cache.
+If it is, it will not process the message a second time.

+Using Kafka with the same group id for each pod allows each message to be handled by a single pod.
+The notification messages details, including status are stored in the database, so it does not matter which pod handles the sending.

+The system would need most of the improvements mentioned before to be ready for production deployment.
+Authorization mechanism should also be implemented to avoid accidental or malicious notifications to recipients.

+<h2>Notification and Message entities content redundancy</h2>
-   * message contains the exact content the user received.
-Currently this is redundant with the content in the Notification object.
+The Message entity contains the exact content the user received.
+With the current implementation this is redundant with the content in the Notification object.
 In a productive system it is possible to have details like placeholders in the notification content which could be different for each user.
-For audit purposes it is better to have the exact message for each user instead of the one with the placeholders
+For audit purposes it is better to have the exact message for each user instead of the one with the placeholders.

+<h2>REST API endpoints</h2>
+The interface for the Notification Sending System is REST.
+The following endpoints are available:
+1. POST "/notification"
+   * Used to create a notification.
+This is the entry point for the users of the Notification Sending System.
+   * Example request body
+     <code> {
+         "channel": "SMS",
+         "subject": "Test Notification",
+         "content": "Test notification content",
+         "recipients": [
+             "+359888888193",
+             "+359999999204"
+         ]
+     } </code>
+2. GET "/messages/{notificationId}"
+   * Returns the notification message details for all messages of notification with the provided notification id
+3. GET "/messages/unprocessed"
+   * Returns all messages with status NEW or FAILED.
+Ignores SENT messages.
+4. POST "/triggerNotificationSending"
+   * Triggers the actual notification sending in the Notification Sending System.
+Usually called by the Trigger notification sending cronjob.
+Ideally would not be accessible from external networks.